EddieC97/Entropy-card-game/README.md

 ## Game Rules

-Each player choose a card and reveal it simultaneously.
+Each player chooses a card and reveals it simultaneously.
 The Player picks the card by clicking on the card.
 The outcome is determined based on specific rules:
 1. Scissors cut Paper